AdobeDocs/experience-manager-assets-essentials.en/help/supported-file-formats.md

 * ![document file type icon](assets/do-not-localize/document-icon.png) Documents: DOCX, PDF, PPTX, and XLSX
 * ![video file type icon](assets/do-not-localize/video-icon.png) Videos: MP4

-Assets essentials supports any binary file format with basic services, such as, storage, upload, copy, move, delete, and adding metadata.
+[!DNL Assets Essentials] supports any binary file format with basic services, such as, storage, upload, copy, move, delete, and adding metadata.

 The various file types have different degrees of support for the use cases and features as described below.
 Use the legend to understand the support level.